+Shayla James and her family grab their free t-shirts during the Phoenix Suns Native American Heritage night.

-Jeffrey Fulwilder Helps Create O'odham Storytelling Table at Tempe Hayden Library page 4 Taste-Testing Project Incorporates Traditional Native Foods into Salt River Schools Menus page 6 Tribal Flags Implemented at Tempe Union School District Meetings page 9 'Build Back Arizona' Tour Launches in the Community: Tribal Leaders Highlight Planned Investments from Bipartisan Infrastructure Law page 9 BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov In honor of Native American Heritage Month, the Phoenix Suns celebrated Native American culture during their game against the Dallas Mavericks on November 19.
+BY TASHA SILVERHORN

+O'odham Action News tasha.silverhorn2@srpmic-nsn.gov

+In honor of Native American Heritage Month, the Phoenix Suns celebrated Native American culture during their game against the Dallas Mavericks on November 19.
 A number of tribes from Arizona were represented through the night's entertainment.
 Performers with O'odham ties included powwow/ hip-hop dancers Indigenous Enterprise and guest DJ Tomahawk Bang (Salt River Pima-Maricopa Indian Community member Wewhum Fulwilder), who played in the Dos Equis Beer Garden.
-Traditional dance groups also performed throughout the arena, such as the Vah-ki traditional singers and dancers from Gila River.
+Traditional dance groups also

+performed throughout the arena, such as the Vah-ki traditional singers and dancers from Gila River.

 Fulwilder said that this was the second time he has performed at a Phoenix Suns game.
 His first performance was for Game 5 of the NBA Finals against the Milwaukee Bucks in July of this year.

 "It was cool I had a lot of fun playing for the people walking in the door, and now that I am back for Native American Heritage Month it feels a lot more special.
-To see all the other Natives in line this evening who are here to perform or just Continued on page 3 BY CHRIS PICCIUOLO O'odham Action News chris.picciuolo@srpmic-nsn.gov If you have good communication skills and a desire to help people and make a difference in your community, a Salt River Public Safety dispatcher job could be for you.
-The Salt River Police Department is currently looking to fill one supervisor position and six dispatcher positions.
-Community members are invited to apply to join what SRPD Public Safety Communications Manager Kimberly Clark calls a close family.
-"We have a motto," said Clark.
-"We're small enough to be family, but large enough to be a professional."
-There is currently one Community member on staff, who works as a supervisor.
-Being a dispatcher is not for everyone.
-Understandably, handling emergency calls that may involve people you know, or even your own loved ones, can be difficult.
-The qualifications to become an SRPD public safety dispatcher Continued on page 6 SRPMIC-Member Teams Face Off in NYS Turkey Bowl page 10 Senior Services: Honors Our Seniors page 14 Council Corner pages 16 & 17 Court Notices page 18
+To see all the other Natives in line this evening who are here to perform or just

+Continued on page 3

+for Public Safety Dispatcher

+professional."
+There is currently one Coman SRPD public safety dispatcher

+Continued on page 6

+SRPMIC Coronavirus

+information

+(COVID-19)

+(480) 362-2603

+Community Members/ Home Bound, press

+All Others, press option

+Leave your name and

+Salt River Clinic staff will

+call you back to schedule

+Jeffrey Fulwilder Helps

+Create O'odham Storytelling Table at Tempe

+Hayden Library

+Taste-Testing Project Incorporates Traditional Native Foods into Salt River Schools Menus page 6

+Tribal Flags Implemented at Tempe Union School District Meetings page 9

+'Build Back Arizona' Tour Launches in the Community: Tribal Leaders Highlight Planned Investments from Bipartisan Infrastructure Law

+SRPMIC-Member Teams

+Face Off in NYS Turkey

+Bowl

+page 10

+Senior Services: Honors

+Our Seniors

+page 14

+Council Corner

+pages 16 & 17

+Court Notices

+phone number

+an appointment.